vlazovskiy/dsp/statistics/6-1-household_income.md

 ```
 So 66% of the housholds make less than the mean.

-2. Now repeat the same with incomes whose upper bound is defined by one billion
+2. Now repeat the same with incomes whose upper bound is defined by ten million
 ```python
 log_sample = InterpolateSample(income_df, log_upper=7.0)
 log_cdf = thinkstats2.Cdf(log_sample)